Joan of Penthièvre: War of the Breton Succession

-After these initial successes, Joan's husband Charles of Blois was taken prisoner by the English in 1347.
+After those initial successes, Joan's husband, Charles of Blois, was taken prisoner by the English in 1347.
 Thomas Dagworth was the official captor of her husband.
-He was released nine years afterwards, against a ransom of about half a million écus, and resumed the war against the Montforts.
+Charles was released nine years afterwards for a ransom of about half a million écus and resumed the war against the Montforts.
 Charles died in the Battle of Auray, which determined the end of the war and the victory of the Montforts, leaving Joan a widow.

 Later life

-The contest between the two claimants was then settled in 1365 by the First Treaty of Guérande; by its terms, Joan received a substantial pension (payments of which continued until 1372) in compensation for her claims, the right to maintain the ducal title for life, all her familial lands of Penthièvre and Avaugour, and an exemption from homage to the new duke for these territories.
+The contest between the two claimants was then settled in 1365 by the First Treaty of Guérande, whose terms had Joan receive a substantial pension (payments of which continued until 1372) in compensation for her claims, the right to maintain the ducal title for life and all her family lands of Penthièvre and Avaugour and an exemption from homage to the new duke for those territories.
 Most critically for future events, her male heirs would recover the duchy if John IV had no male posterity, and women were now formally prohibited from inheriting the duchy.

 In 1379, when John IV had been forced into exile in England, King Charles V of France attempted to annex Brittany to the French royal domain.
-Joan was shocked by this violation of her rights and those of her sons, as laid out in the Treaty of Guérande.
+Joan was shocked by the violation of her her sons' rights, as laid out in the Treaty of Guérande.
 Both her supporters and those of the Montfort line united to invite John IV back from his exile in England and retake control of the duchy.

-After the death of Charles V, she ratified on 2 May 1381 the Second Treaty of Guérande, which essentially re-stated the terms of the first.
-From the legal perspective of the Treaties of Guérande, the issue of succession to the ducal crown appeared settled, although Joan's descendants provoked various conflicts with John IV and future dukes from the House of Montfort.
+After the death of Charles V, she ratified on 2 May 1381 the Second Treaty of Guérande, which essentially reinstated the terms of the First Treaty.
+From the legal perspective of the Treaties of Guérande, the issue of succession to the ducal crown appeared settled, but Joan's descendants provoked various conflicts with John IV and future dukes from the House of Montfort.

 Succession

 Joan died on 10 September 1384 and was buried at the church of the Friars Minor of Guingamp.

-Joan had lost the ducal title and powers of Brittany for her descendants, and despite attempts to reclaim the ducal crown this loss was permanent.
-However, her descendants were appointed from time to time to high administrative posts in Brittany under the future kings of France.
-Her title and rights as Countess of Penthièvre were inherited only to be lost from time to time to the Duke of Brittany as her descendants continued their conflicts with the House of Montfort.
+Joan had lost the ducal title and powers of Brittany for her descendants, and despite attempts to reclaim the ducal crown the loss was permanent.
+However, her descendants were appointed from time to time to high administrative posts in Brittany under the future Kings of France.
+Her title and rights as Countess of Penthièvre were inherited, only to be lost from time to time to the Duke of Brittany, as her descendants continued their conflicts with the House of Montfort.